 Super short newsletters (using GIFs) that reveal

 Tips like questions to ask yourself before pitching the media to build

 Modern media pitches that give you

-The nuts and bolts of PR strategies that provide
+The nuts and bolts of B2B comms and PR strategies that provide

 A deep understanding of how today’s journalists think and work